allegro0132/gds-preview/README.md

 - **Dependencies**: None (standalone binary)
 - **Formats**: Supports both **GDSII** and **OASIS** (including **CBLOCK**-compressed OASIS)
 - **Best For**: Large files, production use (once stable)

+#### Rust Streaming Notes

+- In Rust + WebGL mode, geometry may be streamed as binary frames over a local WebSocket.
+- When streaming in true incremental mode, the total number of chunks may be unknown up-front (the UI will show per-chunk progress without a total).

 ### Python Backend
 - **Status**: Stable, original implementation